davidolorundare/tempus_de_challenge/README.md

 - For the bonus challenge, on experimenting with the News API it was discovered that using all four keywords in the same api-request returned 0 hits.
 Hence, I decided four separate api-request calls would made; for each individual keyword.

+- To reduce the number of calls to the News API in the task of DAG pipeline 1 `tempus_challenge_dag`, to retrieve the source headlines, the list of sources from the previous upstream task can be batched up and fed as a comma-separated string of identifiers to the `sources` parameter of the `headlines` endpoint.
+	* However, the returned Response object will be very large can consist of a mix of headlines from all these news sources, which can be very confusing to parse programmatically (without some ample patience for writing more unit tests to extensively validate the returned data).
+	* The alternative then, which was what I chose, was to make the calls to the News API `headlines` endpoint be separate for each news source.
+While this amounts to more calls to endpoint, it is easier and more understandable to parse the returned response object, programmatically.

 - Note security concern of hardcoding the News API apikey the functions used for the http requests.
 	* After doing some research on the topic of `api key storage and security`, I decide based on reading some discussions online for example from [here](https://12factor.net/config), [here](https://github.com/geosolutions-it/evo-odas/issues/159), [here](https://github.com/geosolutions-it/evo-odas/issues/118) and [here](https://issues.apache.org/jira/browse/AIRFLOW-45) - to store the key in an environmental variable that is then accessed in Airflow and Python at runtime.